BeProduct/BeProduct.Python.SDK/docs/075-apps.md

 ## Uploading images to Artboard app

 Artboard app exist only in Styles and Materials.
-SDK allows to add new versions to the Artboard app
+SDK allows adding new versions to the Artboard app

 ```python
 # Uploading local file